CarragherLab/scissorhands/README.md

 ```

+This uses awk to run each line of code in `commands.txt` corresponding to each `$SGE_TASK_ID`, which in this case is 1 to 6.

 ------------
-This uses awk to run each line of code in `commands.txt` corresponding to each `$SGE_TASK_ID`, which in this case is 1..6.